What Are the Baby Steps?

 - Baby Step 2Pay off all debt (except the house) using the debt snowball.

-- Baby Step 3 – Save 3 to 6 months of expenses for emergencies
+- Baby Step 3 Save 3–6 months of expenses in a fully funded emergency fund.

-- Baby Step 4 – Invest 15% of your household income into Roth IRAs and pre-tax retirement funds
+- Baby Step 4 Invest 15% of your household income in retirement.

 Why the Baby Steps Work

-EmpowermentMake financial decisions confidently throughout every aspect of your life
+EmpowermentMake financial decisions with confidence in every aspect of your life.